 Independent Contractor will be reimbursed for all reasonable travel and other business-related expenses incurred, as approved by CPC client.

 Independent Contractor shall deliver a time sheet and/or invoice to CPC, for services provided, as soon as practical after work is completed, but at least on a calendar month basis.
-This time sheet and/or invoice will include days/dates worked (billing is to be charged, as per Appendix “A”) and for whom and where work was performed (CPC’s employer client and wellsite), as well as copies of all billings and receipts for which Independent Contractor is to be reimbursed.
+This time sheet and/or invoice will include days/dates worked and for whom and where work was performed (CPC’s employer client and wellsite), as well as copies of all billings and receipts for which Independent Contractor is to be reimbursed.

 6. Independent Contractor Status